pscally1005/pscally1005.github.io/_posts/finger-food/2023-04-18-carrot-bite.markdown

 - roast
 - blend
 - energy
 Description: These bites take the idea of a carrot cake and simplify them down to bite sized pieces.
-They are naturally sweetened with honey, and the perfect snack to take on the go for a quick energy boost
+They are naturally sweetened with honey, and the perfect snack to take on the go for a quick energy boost.
+For other no bake bite sized snacks, check out my <a href="/recipes/trail-mix-balls">Trail Mix Balls</a>, <a href="/recipes/chickpea-chows">Chickpea Chows</a>, or my <a href="/recipes/energy-bites">No Bake Energy Bites</a>
 Instructions:
 - Cut carrots into thin strips.
 Add to a sheet pan with olive oil and salt, and roast for 25 minutes at 425F, stirring halfway.
 Add to a food processor and blend until a puree<br><br>